-All records compiled and maintained by the Campus Safety shall be considered law enforcement records and are governed by the California Government Code and United States Code.
-Campus Safety reports are not released to involved parties without the permission of the Safety & Security Supervisor.
+All records compiled and maintained by MBKU Campus Safety and Security shall comply with HIPAA (Health Insurance Portability and Accountability Act) and FERPA (Family Educational Rights and Privacy Act) requirements.
+Campus Safety and Security reports are not released to parties involved without the permission of the Director of Campus Safety and Security.
 Release is generally accomplished with an appropriate subpoena.
-For questions about student records please contact University Student Affairs at studentaffairs@ketchum.edu.
+For questions about student records, please contact Registration and Records at Registrar@ketchum.edu.